-When looking at the history of the discovery of radium, it is clear that its postulation entered when trying to explain an unexpected parameter value in an experiment.
-When quantifying the levels of radiation of uranium by measuring the level of electric current in an apparatus (an electrometer with a piece of piezo-electric quartz) Marie Curie saw that the pure uranium sample was less radioactive than the mineral compound from which the uranium was refined.
-The unexpected levels of radiation could be accommodated if the compound contained an unknown additional radioactive element that was discarded in the process of extracting the uranium.
-The line of reasoning here is very much akin to IBE, inferring the existence of a novel element based on the fact that it would explain the data.
-At this stage, the element is hypothesized, but is crucially still an unobservable element in the sense that no proper detection or observation of it had been made.
+accommodated if the compound contained an unknown additional radioactive element that was discarded in the process of extracting the uranium.
+The line of reasoning here looks much like IBE, inferring the existence of a novel element based on the fact that it would explain the data.
+At this stage, the element is hypothesized, but is crucially still not considered an observable element in the sense that no proper detection or observation of it had been made.
 As was custom at the time, any claim regarding the existence of novel elements had to be subjected to spectroscopic analysis.
 If there really was a new element, evidence of this would show up in the analysis.
 The Curies took their samples to spectrum specialist Eugène-Anatole Demarçay, who found a strong line in the spectrum at 3814.8 Ångström, concluding that: